Exus Blog Article

-AI can tell banks and agencies who is most likely to pay and under what circumstances, and provide automated portals for debtors to make and negotiate payments - but it can’t modernise the entire industry all by itself.
+AI can tell banks and agencies who is most likely to pay and under what circumstances, and provide automated portals for debtors to make and negotiate payments - but it can’t modernize the entire industry all by itself.

-However, AI can ‘overtrain’ on past events, missing out on new types of risk or event, and it’s not capable of making exceptions.
-There are also concerns that the ‘black box’ of AI’s actual functioning may create a lack of transparency for customers, who may feel they’re feeding their data into a computer which automatically rejects their application or demands a payment, based on a process they don’t understand and can’t be shown.
+However, AI can ‘overtrain’ on past events, missing out on new types of risk or events, and it’s not capable of making exceptions.
+There are also concerns that the ‘black box of AI’s actual functioning may create a lack of transparency for customers, who may feel they’re feeding their data into a computer which automatically rejects their application or demands a payment, based on a process they don’t understand and can’t be shown.
 In general, even leading innovators like Metro Bank’s Alex Park agree that data security and regulation are priorities for the emergent AI banking technology.

-‘Computer vision’ can scan faces to assess moods by looking for tiny changes in expression, and cross-referencing them against a list of their implications.
+‘Computer vision' can scan faces to assess moods by looking for tiny changes in expression, and cross-referencing them against a list of their implications.
 It’s a powerful tool for customer service, and it’s already being used in financial services.
 Chinese Insurance company Ping An uses the tech to screen customers for reliability, assessing the tells that reveal their disclosures are incomplete.
-In the UK, Metro Bank has already used computer vision to improve the performance of their chatbots, making them more responsive to the facial expressions and moods of human customers, switching scripts as customers become impatient, unnerved or frustrated.
+In the UK, Metro Bank has already used computer vision to improve the performance of their chatbots, making them more responsive to the facial expressions and moods of human customers, switching scripts as customers become impatient, unnerved, or frustrated.

 Other aspects of customer service can also be automated, or enhanced by AI’s data processing power.
-The pre-legal action stage of collections involves a marketing campaign’s worth of contact points, channels of communication and decision making about how best to reach a given debtor.
+The pre-legal action stage of collections involves a marketing campaign’s worth of contact points, channels of communication, and decision-making about how best to reach a given debtor.
 AI can streamline that decision-making process by highlighting successful trends in similar cases and recommending courses of action.
 If the courts are involved, AI can create, check and submit legal documents in a fraction of the usual time.